preligens-lab/buzzard/README.md

 - designed to hide all cumbersome operations while working with GIS files
 - designed for data science workflows
 - under active development (see [`TODO`](https://github.com/airware/buzzard/wiki/TODO))
-- tested with `pytest` in python 2.7 and python 3.6
+- tested with `pytest` with python 3.4 and python 3.7

 ## `buzzard` contains
 - a class to open/read/write/create GIS files: [`DataSource`](./buzzard/_datasource.py)